Tax-free allowance 2025-26: what it means for your business

 If you need to know more about your annual tax allowance, these frequently asked questions should help, plus read our business tax guide to learn even more about business tax.

-The current freeze on income tax thresholds means that the tax-free allowance in the UK won’t increase in 2025.
-However, from the end of the freeze in the 2028-29 tax year, the thresholds for income tax will rise in line with inflation.
+The current freeze on income tax thresholds means that the tax-free allowance in the UK won’t increase in 2026.
+However, this freeze is planned to end in 2031, meaning the thresholds for income tax will rise in line with inflation.

 How much can I earn before I pay 40% tax in the UK?